Skip To Content

 It’s hard to watch your savings shrink at any age.
 But bear markets may be the riskiest for investors who need to start withdrawing from their savings soon, perhaps to pay for college tuition or to fund retirement.

 Ways to prepare: First, make sure that your portfolio is well diversified.
 This means increasing diversification across asset classes, within asset classes and across geographies.
-“A wider breadth of investments may provide an expanded opportunity set for investment opportunities while potentially helping minimize losses to your overall portfolio and preserve wealth,” says Sanfilippo.
+“A wider breadth of investments may provide an expanded opportunity set while potentially minimizing losses to your overall portfolio and wealth,” says Sanfilippo.

-Work with your advisor to address any number of risks that can potentially threaten your financial security, adds Scholl.
+No one can anticipate every event that life throws our way.
+Work with your advisor to address any number of risks that can potentially threaten your financial security, says Scholl.
 Together, you can put plans in place to help prepare for nearly any eventuality.

 X